moorepants/resonance/README.rst

 1 Introduction [100 mins]
 -------------------------

-The goal here is to lead the students through solving a vibration egnineering problem while simulataneously introducing the foundation Python commands they will need to build on.
+The goal here is to lead the students through solving a vibration engineering problem while simultaneously introducing the foundation Python commands they will need to build on.
 This shouldn't be overwhelming with too many new Python things but should ease them in but show them that they can solve something useful the first day.